How Much Does it Cost to Freeze Your Sperm?

 The health professional will also note if the semen has evidence of agglutination, which means sperm cells have clumped together.
 This can be a sign of a problem with the prostate, ejaculatory ducts or other conditions.
 In addition, a health professional will note any abnormalities in the semen, such as a high number of immature germ cells or white blood cells known as leukocytes.

-Other Posts: How Does a Sperm Donor Work?
+Other Posts: How Many Chromosomes Are in a Sperm Cell?

 Fees for Storage